lexrm/FR24-feed/Readme.txt

-# The DataBase is:
+# DataBase:

-Flight details of all current flights all over the europe, about 2500 flights (there is an option to change the resource to different regions.
-Depends of what want to be covered.
+Flight details of all current flights all over europe, about 2500 flights (there is an option to change the resource to different regions, depending on what we want to be covered.
-For example it is passable also to get details of all flights all over the world, about 10000 flights).
+For example it is possible also to get details of all flights all over the world, about 10000 flights).
-It is maintained as a key-value pair and key being the flight id and value an array of details (including the speed, the altitude etc.).
+It is maintained as a key-value pair where the key is the flight id and the value is an array of details (including the speed, the altitude etc.).